 Highlights of Baráti’s 2017/18 season include his debut with the Los Angeles Philharmonic at Hollywood Bowl, his return to the London Philharmonic Orchestra with Vladimir Jurowski and a return to London’s Cadogan Hall with Gergiev and the Mariinsky Orchestra.
-Elsewhere he makes debuts with the ORF Vienna Radio Symphony both at home and on tour, the Verbier Festival Orchestra at Schloss Elmau, the Orchestre Philharmonique de Luxembourg, BBC Scottish Symphony, Lahti Symphony and Hague Philharmonic orchestras.
+Elsewhere he makes debuts with Munich Philharmonic and Valery Gergiev, ORF Vienna Radio Symphony both at home and on tour, the Verbier Festival Orchestra at Schloss Elmau, the Orchestre Philharmonique de Luxembourg, BBC Scottish Symphony, Lahti Symphony and Hague Philharmonic orchestras.
 He performs throughout Hungary in recital, chamber music and with orchestra, and with the Prague Philharmonia play/directs the complete concertos by Mozart at the Liszt Academy.
-In recital he undertakes a 17-concert recital tour of Germany, performs at Cologne’s Philharmonie with Trio Catch, and makes his debut at the Stresa and Merano Festivals (Italy) and in Hong Kong at Hong Kong Cultural Centre.
+In recital he returns to Verbier Festival following his extremely successful debut in 2016, undertakes a 17-concert recital tour of Germany, performs at Cologne’s Philharmonie with Trio Catch, and makes his debut at the Stresa and Merano Festivals (Italy) and in Hong Kong at Hong Kong Cultural Centre.

 Baráti plays the 1703 "Lady Harmsworth" made by Antonio Stradivarius, kindly offered by the Stradivarius Society of Chicago.